birdowl21/Face-Liveness-Detection-Anti-Spoofing-Web-App/README.md

 # Face Liveness Detection (Anti-Spoofing) Web App

-### A Streamlit WebRTC web app that determines if the person appearing in front of web cam is real and not a photo or a video of someone or something.
+### A Streamlit WebRTC web app that can identify whether a face comes from a real person or a fake person and prevents the system from giving false verification.

 </center>